Before we get started on raising your score, there are a couple of things you should know about your credit score.

 Review all your borrowing, especially if you have more than one credit card, and come up with a plan to pay them off.

 If you have too many credit cards to keep track of, you could also consolidate your credit card debt into one balance transfer card to make it easier to manage your monthly payments.
+Learn more about balance transfer cards here by reading our guide.

 These strategies could help you pay off your credit card debt more quickly, lower your credit utilisation ratio and raise your credit score.
 So, choose the plan that works best for you, and stick with it.